razzzzzz/united-locum/README.md

 ## Git

 Some basics of git
+a.git repositery checkout

 1. Create new directory that hold source files
 2. Open cmd and go to the directory
 2. execute cmd `git clone https://github.com/razzzzzz/united-locum.git`
 3. now follow the "Developing" instructions like npm install

+b.local changes checking

+1.open git bash
+2.user cd "ur dirve name"
+3.goto repositery directory name
+4.hit gitk
+5.it will open one document in that document select uncommit file with red color in top 6.down check your changes really necessary or not
+7.if not require change the files

+c.commiting code and pulling from git

+1.after checking local changes hit 'git add .'
+2.then 'git commit -m "message here what u have changed"' 3.then 'git pull'( this will take updates from git repositery from github.com)

+d.pushing code

+1. after doing a,b,c ur code ready to push
+2. use 'git push origin master' command
+3. it will ask for userid and password
+4. while typeing password cmd don't show any thing
+5. wow now ur changes in github..Thanks:)

 ## Guide Lines